 Which we shall contemplate for a spell, for it is the mot juste, perfectly placed, and perfectly combined.
 Roughly, this word means “bored”: it governs terrae, “of dry land”, and it describes the dominus, the owner of the property, its proprietor: thus “the master bored of dry land”.

 But that isn’t to begin to do fastidiosus justice.
 Fastidium is an aversion to something, and fastidiosus is an adjective formed from the noun plus an -osus suffix which carries the sense of “full of, prone to”–thus uinosus is “addicted to wine”, curiosus is “full of care”, “meticulous”, and Catullus’ description of Spain, cuniculosus (37.18), is “crawling with rabbits”.
-To be fastidiosus is to have that aversion, to be full of it, though I refer you to Robert Kaster in Transactions of the American Philological Association 2001 for a proper discussion of a word and a Roman emotion that are fascinating — all my examples comes from Kaster.
-For now, though, you might feel fastidium if, like Pliny the Elder, you were contemplating having to eat a lizard (Historia Naturalis 30.90) or at the very mention of bedbugs (29.61); or you might prove yourself a very inadequate Roman indeed if you betrayed the fundamental principles of amicitia, “friendship”, by being in aequos et pares fastidiosus, (something like) “contemptuous of your equals” (Rhetorica ad Herennium 4.52).
+To be fastidiosus is thus to be full of this aversion, to be something like squeamish, though I refer you to Robert Kaster in Transactions of the American Philological Association 2001 for a proper discussion of fastidium, a Roman emotion that is extremely interesting when analysed.
+But for now, and all these examples come from Kaster, you might feel fastidium if, like Pliny the Elder, you were contemplating having to eat a lizard (Historia Naturalis 30.90) or at the very mention of bedbugs (29.61); or you might prove yourself a very inadequate Roman indeed if you betrayed the fundamental principles of amicitia, “friendship”, by being in aequos et pares fastidiosus, (something like) “contemptuous of your equals” (Rhetorica ad Herennium 4.52).

 Fastidiosus is a rich word of disapproval in its own right, then.
 But that’s just one step in the choice, combination and placement of a word.
 Here the owner of this extravagant villa is terrae fastidiosus, “contemptuous of the land”.
 The rich man building his house out into the sea is wrong-headed in the same way as a Roman being a snob about his fellow Romans, but to an extreme degree.
-This man is so disconnected from reality and good sense that he can’t stomach something as basic to everyday existence as dry land.
+This man is so disconnected from reality and good sense that he can’t stomach something as basic to everyday human existence as dry land.
 Terrae fastidiosus is a paradox capturing a profoundly unhealthy state of mind.

-That’s the mot juste and combination of mots justes covered.
+That’s the mot juste and combination of mots justes covered, then.
 But what about placement?